frctl/fractal-docs/docs/guide/upgrading.md

 Fractal v1.x contains a number of breaking changes with respect to the 0.x branch.
 Most of which are centered around project setup and configuration.

-* **Project setup:** See the ~@TODOLINK project setup~ documentation for details on the updated syntax for creating and configuring a new Fractal instance.
+* **Project setup:** See the [project setup](./project-settings.md) documentation for details on the updated syntax for creating and configuring a new Fractal instance.
 * **Template engines**: The syntax for registering and configuring template engines has changed.
-See the documentation for the ~@TODOLINK default Handlebars engine~ and the ~@TODOLINKtemplate engine customisation~ documentation for full details.
+See the documentation for the [default Handlebars engine](./core-concepts/view-templates.md) and the [template engine customisation](./customisation/template-engines.md) documentation for full details.
 * **Themes**: Theme loading and configuration has had significant changes, and the default theme (Mandelbrot) has been updated accordingly.
-See the ~@TODOLINK Mandelbrot docs~ and the more general ~@TODOLINK web theme customisation~ docs for info.
+See the [Mandelbrot](./web/default-theme.md) and the more general [web theme customisation](./customisation/web-themes.md) docs for info.